Adrienne Gilbert Student Award of Excellence

 - TRO Award plaque

-- Recognition to members in various TRO communications: TRO website, TRO Blog, e-TRO, social media etc.
+- Recognition to members in various TRO communications: TRO website, e-TRO newsletter, social media etc.

 Open to TRO Student members enrolled in full-time studies in Therapeutic Recreation at the undergraduate or Ontario College Graduate Certificate level, as well as students who have graduated from a TR program within the last 12 months.
 Please note that all supporting requirements of this award must pertain to the time when the person was a student, not after they have graduated.
 Past recipients of the Adrienne Gilbert Student Award of Excellence are ineligible to re-apply for the award.